Lung Cancer Has Met Its Match

-The new Lung Nodule Center at Kennedy provides continuation of care for high-risk patients who have been diagnosed with a lung nodule.
+The new Lung Nodule Center at the Sidney Kimmel Cancer Center — Washington Township provides continuation of care for high-risk patients who have been diagnosed with a lung nodule.
 Lung nodules are defined as abnormal spots or lesions on a lung scan.
 High-risk patients include individuals age 55-77 who have a tobacco-smoking history of at least 30 pack-years (meaning they smoked the equivalent of a pack of cigarettes a day for 30 years, or about two packs per day for 15 years); as well as those who are either currently smoking or have quit less than 15 years ago.

-Kennedy’s Lung Nodule team provides state-of-the-art medical care for lung nodules.
-Kennedy’s team of experts will diagnose the severity of nodules through a unique approach involving detailed evaluation and discussion of imaging results and patient health history.
+Jefferson's Lung Nodule team provides state-of-the-art medical care for lung nodules.
+Jefferson's team of experts will diagnose the severity of nodules through a unique approach involving detailed evaluation and discussion of imaging results and patient health history.

-By providing patients with personalized and compassionate care, Kennedy’s advanced approach allows all services to be provided in a single visit.
+By providing patients with personalized and compassionate care, Jefferson’s advanced approach allows all services to be provided in a single visit.
 Patients considered to be at high-risk for lung cancer should talk to their primary care physician about referral to the Lung Nodule Center.
-The Kennedy Cancer Center is a designated Lung Cancer Screening Center through the American College of Radiology (ACR) and a Lung Cancer Alliance Screening Center of Excellence.
+The Sidney Kimmel Cancer Center — Washington Township is a designated Lung Cancer Screening Center through the American College of Radiology (ACR) and a Lung Cancer Alliance Screening Center of Excellence.